Our Programs

 *To Earn Certification #102: Remedial Reading Specialist, candidates must first earn their master’s degree by completing the MSED in Literacy Program, pass the Pearson Reading Specialist exam, and submit an application to the CT State Dept. of Education.

-**Tier II – Cross-Endorsement: Reading and Language Arts Consultant #097 Certification
+**Tier II – Cross-Endorsement: Reading and Language Arts Consultant #097 Certification – Program is under revision and not accepting applications at this time.

 Cross-endorsement: Reading and Language Arts Consultant Program Leads to CT Reading and Language Arts Consultant Certification (097 certification).